ECHO: Event-Centric Hypergraph Operations via Multi-Agent Collaboration for Multimedia Event Extraction: Method

-\textbf{Commit unit and audit-trail-guided coordination.} At round $t$, we collect operations proposed by agents and aggregate them into a commit unit $\Delta^{(t)}$.
-Before applying $\Delta^{(t)}$, we perform lightweight structural checks to ensure each operation conforms to a predefined schema, specifies required fields, and references existing vertices/hyperedges in $H^{(t)}$.
-If proposed operations are incompatible, we resolve conflicts using a fixed, deterministic commit policy (e.g., \texttt{drop} overrides other operations to the same hyperedge; \texttt{unlink} overrides \texttt{link} on the same vertex--hyperedge pair within the round).
-We then apply operations in a fixed order to obtain $H^{(t+1)} = \mathrm{Apply}\!\left(H^{(t)}, \Delta^{(t)}\right) $ and update the audit trail via $\mathcal{L}^{(t+1)}=\mathcal{L}^{(t)} \cup \mathrm{Log}(\Delta^{(t)})$.
+\textbf{Commit policy and audit trail.} Let $\Delta^{(t)}$ denote the set of candidate operations proposed at round $t$.
+Before applying them, we perform lightweight structural checks to ensure that each operation is well-formed, references valid vertices or hyperedges, and satisfies basic schema constraints.
+We then resolve conflicts deterministically: \texttt{drop} overrides other modifications to the same hyperedge, \texttt{unlink} overrides \texttt{link} for the same vertex and hyperedge pairs, and conflicting \texttt{revise} operations defer to the Verifier.
+Let $\widetilde{\Delta}^{(t)}$ denote the surviving non-conflicting operation set.
+The committed update is

-The audit trail also serves as commit history: agents condition on $\mathcal{L}^{(t)}$ and are constrained to avoid repeating equivalent committed operations (i.e., operations with the same type, target, and payload fields).
-Corrections are expressed via inverse operations, such as unlinking a previously linked vertices or dropping a previously proposed hyperedge.